Starting a Home Food Business

 - Storage - A separate dry and cold storage for your business and personal food items in your kitchen are required.
 This means that you need a separate shelf or designated spot for your business food that is separate from your personal food.

 - Labeling - If you package your food it must also meet requirements set forth in 105 CMR 520.00 for labeling, which differ for Retail and Wholesale.
-View more details on the 105 CMR 520.00 from the state of Massachusetts (PDF).
+See also MDPH's brief summary of Labeling Requirements for packaged food.

 - Hygiene - You must follow the same health, hygiene, hand washing, and toilet use requirements as if you were using a standard commercial kitchen.